E-book & comic storage for hardcore readers

-Store your e-books, organise them into reading lists, and discover great new titles with Libreture.
+Upload your e-books, digital comics and magazines, organise them into reading lists, and discover great new titles with Libreture.

 With Libreture, you can store all your DRM-free e-books and download them to any e-reader whenever you want - no more cables!

 Libreture is a direct response to the dodgy, monopolistic practices of the large e-book retailers, publishers and distributors.